marennodenes/Flashcard-App/README.md

 **Note:** Both the server (step 5) and client (step 7) must be running simultaneously for the application to work.

-### Method 2: VS Code
+### Method 3: VS Code

-Use the configured task "Run JavaFX App" from the VS Code command palette. **Important:** This task only starts the client - you must still run the server separately using `mvn spring-boot:run` in the `flashcards/server` directory.
+Use the configured task "Run JavaFX App" from the VS Code command palette. **Important:** This task only starts the client, you must still run the server separately using `mvn spring-boot:run` in the `flashcards/server` directory.

 ## Code structure